-Too much sugar can be bad news for your health.
-When left on your teeth, sugar gives bacteria the food it needs to thrive and create cavities.
-Further, high sugar has been linked to obesity, diabetes and poor heart health.
-And while the average American consumes 22 grams of sugar a day (that’s twice the recommended amount), it’s surprisingly not hard to take a few simple steps to dramatically reduce your intake.
-Here are 6 things you can do today to reduce the amount of sugar you consume:
+Too much sugar can be bad for your health.
+When sugar is left on the teeth, bacteria feed off it and produce acids that damage the enamel.
+Furthermore, consuming high amounts of sugar has been linked to obesity, diabetes and poor heart health.
+Considering the average American consumes approximately 22 grams of sugar a day, which is twice the recommended amount), it’s no surprise that tooth decay is the most common disease affecting children.
+Here are 6 ways you can reduce the amount of sugar you and your child consume:

 Eat Fresh Fruit…Instead of canned.
-Many times fruit that has been processed and preserved has also had sugar added.
-If you do eat canned fruit, be sure that it’s been packed in 100% fruit juice instead of those labeled “light syrup” which refers more to the thickness of the syrup used and not its sugar content.
+Processed and preserved fruits often have extra chemicals and sugars added to them, so opt for a fresh piece of fruit instead.
+If you and your family do eat canned fruit, be sure that it’s been packed in 100% fruit juice instead of “light syrup” which refers to the thickness of the sugary syrup used.

 Drink water when thirsty.
 A 12 oz. can of soda can contain over 39g of sugar!
 Beverages like soda, coffee, milk tea, fruit juice, sports drinks, and energy drinks can have tons of added sugar.
 Make water your go-to and you’ll dramatically reduce your sugar intake.

 Kids can indulge in the occasional juice box and sports drink, especially after sports when they’re low on electrolytes, but we recommend water the rest of the time.
 Sugar is easy to get addicted to and you don’t want your kids forming bad habits early on.